skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 DFTB+ :cite:`Hourahine2020` is a fast and efficient versatile quantum mechanical simulation software package.
 Using DFTB+ you can carry out quantum mechanical simulations similar to density functional theory but in an approximate way, typically gaining around two orders of magnitude in speed.
-(TD)DFTB and SSR methods are interfaced with current version of UNI-xMD.
+(TD)DFTB and SSR methods are interfaced with current version of PyUNIxMD.

 - (TD)DFTB is time-dependent density-functional tight-binding method.
 DFTB+ supports only analytical gradients, not nonadiabatic couplings.
 Instead, nonadiabatic coupling matrix